 - Asking for an advance of Universal Credit

 - Opening a bank or credit union account.
 “Basic” bank accounts don’t allow you to overdraw but still charge for unmet direct debits (if there’s not enough money in the account when they come out).

 If you would like to talk through some of these issues, please don’t hesitate to get in touch with us.
-Call us on 0300 304 5000 or email email@example.com
+Email the Welfare Team or call us on 0300 304 5000.

 How Do I Claim Universal Credit?

-Universal Credit is claimed online via www.gov.uk.
-If you need help you can ring the helpline Telephone: 0800 328 9344 - calls are free from mobiles and landlines.
+You will need to make an application to apply for Universal Credit online.
+If you need help, you can call the helpline on 0800 328 9344.
+Calls are free from most mobiles and landlines.

-- Many of the online claim questions have a box next to them saying "What does this mean?"
-It’s a good idea to click on these even if you think you know what the question means, just to be certain.
+Many of the online claim questions have a box next to them saying "What does this mean?"
+It is a good idea to click on these even if you think you know what the question means, just to be certain.